PyChina/weekly/content/Issue/issue-371.md

 - [OOP 在 Python 和 Java](https://pycoders.com/link/1732/web)
     + REAL PYTHON

 Learn about the practical differences in Python vs Java for object-oriented programming.
-By the end, you’ll be able to apply your knowledge to Python, understand how to reinterpret your understanding of Java objects to Python, and use objects in a Pythonic way.
+By the end, you'll be able to apply your knowledge to Python, understand how to reinterpret your understanding of Java objects to Python, and use objects in a Pythonic way.

 (`是也乎:`